psychicEgg/EDHM/Odyssey/Readme.txt

 (Note: EDHM UI will install both the mod and the UI, and also keep them updated)

-I strongly recommend you join the EDHM Discord so you can receive assistance with the many mod options available: https://discord.gg/MtBszksjMr
+I strongly recommend you join the EDHM Discord so you can receive assistance with installation and configuration of the mod (we don't have a manual yet as it's still in beta): https://discord.gg/MtBszksjMr

 o7